 - Independent line of research: If you are working or will be working in a larger group, please clarify how your project relates to the other projects in the group.
 If you are continuing a project that was wholly or partly started during your doctoral or postdoc studies, you must also describe the relationship between your project and the research of your former supervisor.

-Relevance for 3R is an absolute requirement for the call, and a well-developed description of the project’s relevance for 3R is of the greatest importance.
-Please note that the call applies to research within all the 3R areas, that is replacement, reduction and/or refinement of experiments on animals.
+Relevance for 3R is an absolute requirement for the call.
 State which of the 3Rs you consider to be of the greatest importance in the project, and develop the way in which your project is relevant to, and promotes the development of 3R.
 The qualitative and quantitative effects relating to 3R relevance shall be described.

 Examples of qualitative effects may be the following:

-- Will the results lead to experiments that are painful for the animals being replaced, or being conducted so that less pain is inflicted on the animals?
+- Will the results lead to experiments that cause pain or other suffering to the animals being replaced, or conducted in a way that causes less suffering to the animals?

 - Can the results be used more generally, or are they specific for a limited research area?

-- Can the results obtained impact on regulations or be used in the ethical review of animal experiments?
+- Can the results obtained impact on regulations or be used in the reviews carried out by regional animal ethics committees?

-- Are the validity and reproducibility of the methods investigated within the project, and if so, how?
+- Are the validity and reproducibility of the methods within the project investigated, and if so, how?

 Examples of quantitative effects may be the following: